arnavgupta03/regionsell/README.md

 ## How to use it

-The API is hosted [here](https://regionsell.azurewebsites.net/).
+The API is hosted [here](https://regionsell.azurewebsites.net/) on Azure App Service.
 These are the endpoints you can use with it:
 | Endpoint | Description |
 | -------- | ----------- |
 | ```/?item={item}``` | Uses the custom Cohere classification model to classify the given item into different countries and returns the list. |